 March 4, 2007 This is a story of two men, one a dreamer, and the other a mechanical genius, from opposite sides of the globe joining forces to bring something new and astounding to the streets of America.
 It starts back in December of 2003, in Sydney, Australia when 3D designer Tim Cameron sketched a cruiser motorcycle on a scrap of paper.
 A pure flight of fancy, Cameron drew out an aggressively poised, extreme, low- riding design.
 As an out-of-hours project, using his 3D computer modelling skills, Cameron began to build what he called his ‘dream bike’ in the only place he thought it could ever exist, the self-contained virtual 3D world inside his computer.
 He spent 2 months ‘building’ the design in 3D down to the bolt heads, in a type of program normally used for Hollywood-type special effects, to create photo-realistic images of the bike so convincing that the average person would be hard pressed to pick them from the real thing.
 These images attracted the interest of an Australian custom bike magazine, Ozbike, and became the basis for an 8-page cover story.
 This story in turn generated interest internationally and the images went on to be published by leading motorcycle magazines in 10 different countries around the world.
 This all by itself was a satisfying result for Cameron, but pales considerably in comparison with what was about to happen next!

-« Back to The V-Rex dreambike - they built it
+Read the full article: The V-Rex dreambike - they built it